advpetc/tech_notes/docs/Interview/behavior-questions.md

 technical challenge + human resource (team work, work with mentor, verify tasks, etc.)

 - variant: mistake you have done
-  - first tell what you ahfve done wrong
+  - first tell what you have done wrong

 ## Q6: do you have any questions for me